All of Us Workshop

 Overview

-This workshop is designed for SHAMP students who are interested in conducting research projects using the All of Us Research Program data but do not have programming experience.
+This workshop is primarily intended for SHAMP students who are interested in conducting research projects using All of Us Research Program data but do not have programming experience.
 Participants will gain skills in basic R programming and familiarity with All of Us data and Workbench so that they can complete research projects independently.

-The workshop is intentionally short, consisting of four 2-hr sessions, and participants are expected to spend time outside of workshop sessions to prepare ahead and practice after sessions.
+The workshop is intentionally short, consisting of four 2-hr sessions (with a 1-hr info session), and participants are expected to spend time outside of workshop sessions to prepare ahead and practice after.

 • This is a hands-on workshop.
-Bring your laptop to all sessions.
+Bring your own laptop.

 • Basic statistics knowledge is expected.
 We will learn how to perform common statistical tasks in R but will not discuss the theory or interpretation of results in detail.